A lot of people ask me about how to become a CMA.

 One-on-one coaching gives you the opportunity to work directly with someone who has taken the exam.
 An experienced CMA understands what material is most important and can answer your most pressing questions.

-One of the most common struggles I see candidates experience is lack of self-motivation.
+One of the most common struggles I see candidates experience is a lack of self-motivation.

 Sticking to a study schedule is demanding, which is why having someone to report to is a great way to stay on track.
 An accountability partner can motivate you to stay focused when you feel demoralized or tempted to procrastinate.